 I used to live in lots of dune habitats all across the UK, where I was an important part of life in the dunes: my grazing would keep grassland short and by digging my burrows, I would keep patches of sand bare and encourage sand movement through the dunes.

-I’m generally nocturnal, but will come out of my warren in daylight if it’s sunny and there aren’t too many people or dogs around.
-You can spot me on the Sefton coast and Cumbrian coast, at Studland in Dorset, and across our sites in Wales at Anglesey and Gwynedd, Carmarthenshire and Swansea.
+Rabbits are generally nocturnal, but will come out of their warren in daylight if it’s sunny and there aren’t too many people or dogs around.
+They can be spotted on the Sefton coast and Cumbrian coast, at Studland in Dorset, and across our sites in Wales at Anglesey and Gwynedd, Carmarthenshire and Swansea.

-Conducting rabbit population surveys, creating bare sand for rabbits to create new burrows in and making sure that other dune conservation activities stay away from rabbit burrows helps keep populations safe and growing.
+Dynamic Dunescapes will be conducting rabbit population surveys, creating new areas of bare sand for rabbits to create new burrows in, ensuring that other dune conservation activities stay away from rabbit burrows, and in some places, reintroducing rabbits where populations have disappeared.

 Projects protecting Rabbit